SwingGuy1024/Blog/Exception Antipatterns.md

             someThing.someMethod(...);
         }

 My IDE would warn me that `someThing != null` is always true.
-It knows because if it was null, the previous call to `getWidget()` would have thrown a NullPointerException.
+It knows because the previous call to `getWidget()` would have thrown a NullPointerException if it was null.
 I saw this warning all over the place.

 Why did they do this?
 While this particular application was a client-server application, it wasn't a browser client.
 It was a stand-alone client written in Java/Swing.
 So the thinking was that an exception in the client would be seen only by the client, and wouldn't go into the server logs anyway.
 So the customer would see the exception but we wouldn't.
 But it would have been a simple task to report all client exceptions back to the server, where we could debug them.